dasch-swiss/dsp-das/docs/user-guide/data.md

 ### Data permissions

 In order to know what you are allowed to see or do with the selected resource, please check the permissions that are granted for your user role.
-You can find more details about the [permissions in the documentation of DSP-API](https://docs.dasch.swiss/2022.06.02/DSP-API/02-knora-ontologies/knora-base/?h=permission#permissions).
+You can find more details about the [permissions in the documentation of DSP-API](https://docs.dasch.swiss/latest/DSP-API/02-knora-ontologies/knora-base/?h=permission#permissions).

+If you don't have the permissions you were supposed to get, please contact the [DaSCH team](mailto:support@dasch.swiss).

 ![Get the resource permissions.](../assets/images/resource-permissions.png)*Check the resource permissions you are granted.*